London Itinerary: How to Plan the Perfect 4 Days in London

 The National Gallery, Tate Modern and British Museum are among those that stay open late on Fridays, while the Science Museum offers Lates events for adults monthly on a Wednesday.
 Westminster Abbey, which ends tours at 3 p.m. most days opens for Wednesday Lates from 4:30 to 6 p.m. for a reduced price.

-6. Invest in travel insurance: I recommend investing in travel medical insurance for trips to London.
+I recommend buying travel medical insurance for trips to London.
 I like the Nomad Insurance from SafetyWing because you can purchase a plan for 4 weeks of travel.
 Make sure you review the coverage details to see what benefits you will be eligible for in the case of a medical or travel emergency.

 Where to Stay in London